-In November 2014, a total of only 9,000 aviation allowances (EUAA)3 were traded on the secondary market (transaction took place in CW 48; however the bar in the diagram below is hardly discernible due to the axis scaling).
-During the reporting period, a total of about 1.64 million EUAA were auctioned by Member States on the primary market as spot contracts.
-Germany already auctioned the aviation allowances for the calendar year 2012 on 31/10/2012 and will, hence, conduct no further aviation auction in 2014.
+In January 2015, a total of 0.21 million aviation allowances (EUAA) were traded on the secondary market (the transaction that took place in CW 3 is graphically hardly visible due to the axis scaling in the diagram below).
+During the reporting period, a total of about 3 million EUAA were auctioned by Member States on the primary market as spot contracts that are assigned to the 2013 and 2014 EUAA auction budget.
+Further information on the distribution of EUAA auction volumes between calendar years is available on the website of the European Commission.